tianqingzheng/tianqingzheng.github.io/_pages/about.md

 Recent News
 ------
 [Dec 2022] I will be joining NVIDIA as RecSys research intern in summer 2023! \
-[Oct 2022] One EMNLP '22 full paper on adaptive question answering accepted! \
+[Oct 2022] One EMNLP '22 full paper on domain adaptive question answering accepted! \
 [Aug 2022] I got the RecSys student travel award and SIGIR student travel grant for CIKM! \
 [Aug 2022] One COLING '22 full paper on QA and question classification accepted. \
-[Aug 2022] One CIKM '22 full paper on misinformation detection accepted. \
+[Aug 2022] One CIKM '22 full paper on misinformation detection accepted! \
-[Jun 2022] One RecSys '22 full paper on adversarial recommender systems accepted as oral. \
+[Jun 2022] One RecSys '22 full paper on adversarial recommender systems accepted. \
-[Apr 2022] Two IJCAI '22 papers on uncertainty estimation and misinformation detection accepted as oral.
+[Apr 2022] Two IJCAI '22 papers on uncertainty estimation and misinformation detection accepted!
 <!-- [Mar 2022] One DCOSS '22 full paper on non-intrusive load monitoring accepted as oral. -->

 Selected Publications